 Second, we can set up a time for a free Strategy Session call.

 If neither of these options looks right for you, I’m happy to discuss the possibility of a custom package.
 Custom packages might include a combination of coaching sessions and developmental editing work (e.g., reviewing a grant proposal or article).
 Or they might have a custom time frame that suits your needs.
+We can also proceed on a one-session-at-a-time basis, where you book sessions individually and pay as you go.
 A free strategy session is a great opportunity to discuss options.

 Sliding scale rates